slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On gratitude

 <!--
-> *"A man's character is his fate."
+> *"A man’s character is his fate."
 -- Heraclitus*
 > *"Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich."
 -- Lao Tzu*
 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu*
-> *"The blind can't see.
+> *"The blind can’t see.
 The proud will not."
 -- Russian proverb*

 - I opened two gifts this morning.
 They were my eyes.
+- Modesty, n.: Being comfortable that others will discover your greatness.
 -->

 > *"The higher we are placed, the more humbly we should walk."